burke-md/tool-work/documentation/gasEfficiency.md

 gas.
 Within a protected block of code (where require statments prevent such conditions) we can escape this included feature.
 See within the mint function for incrementing token id/index.
 The savings are 4026.88 Gwei.

+### Remove use of ```_safeMint```:

+_safeMint adds an extra protection (when compared to _mint) for the purposes of ensuring the transfer is processed properly when minting to a contract (as opposed to a wallet).
+As this contract intends to mint dirrectly to users and not other contracts (a check has been made for this), the use of _safeMint is not required.
+Any failed transactions will still revert as usual.
+This change has saved 110 506.88 Gwei.